hyvor/phrosemirror/README.md

 This library is unopinionated, which means there is no default schema.
 To start, you have to start with defining your schema that is similar to your front-end Prosemirror configurations.

-> You can find more an example schema in the `/example` directory in this repo, which is similar to `prosemirror-schema-basic` package's schema.
+> You can find an example schema in the `/example` directory in this repo, which is similar to `prosemirror-schema-basic` package's schema.

 ```php
 use Hyvor\Phrosemirror\Types\Schema;